mdn/temp-processes/issues.md

 If you spot a bug — whether it's a problem with the website's look and feel or an error in documentation — you can try to fix it yourself.
 Learn how you can contribute by going through our [contribution guide](https://github.com/mdn/content/blob/main/CONTRIBUTING.md).

 In general, begin by [opening the issue](#guidelines_for_reporting_an_issue).
 Add a comment about your intent to work on the issue.
-After the issue is triaged, assign yourself to the issue.
+After the issue is triaged, assign the issue to yourself.
 Using the [guidelines on working on an issue](#Guidelines_for_working_on_an_issue), try to fix the problem by updating the appropriate source, such as:

 - The MDN Web Docs content (in English) in the [content](https://github.com/mdn/content) repository